Loading...

 Pathways to Ghanaian Citizenship Table

 Each pathway to Ghanaian citizenship has its own rules, timeframe, and required documents.
-Here’s a comparison table to help you understand your options — plus the
+Here is a comparison to help you understand your options.

 PathwayDefinitionTypical TimeframeEstimated CostDocuments NeededWhere to ApplyOfficial Link

-Birth / DescentAutomatic citizenship if you are born in Ghana or abroad with at least one Ghanaian parent or grandparent.Immediate (by right of law)No application fee (registration may have small admin cost)Birth certificate, Ghanaian parent’s passport or birth certificate, proof of parentageBirths & Deaths Registry (Ghana), Ghana embassies/consulates abroadMinistry of Interior
+Birth / DescentAutomatic citizenship if born in Ghana or abroad with at least one Ghanaian parent or grandparent.Immediate (by right of law)No application fee (registration may carry a small admin cost)Birth certificate, Ghanaian parent’s passport or birth certificate, proof of parentageBirths and Deaths Registry (Ghana), Ghana embassies/consulates abroadMinistry of Interior

-NaturalizationFor foreigners with long-term residence in Ghana who meet good character and integration requirements.At least 6 months processing; requires 5 of the last 8 years in Ghana, including 12 continuous months immediately before applying.Several hundred USD (application + legal fees)Application Form 5 & Sponsor Form 14, continuous residence proof, tax clearance, police report, business/employment records, passportMinistry of Interior (Accra) / Ghana Immigration ServiceGhana Immigration Service
+NaturalizationFor foreigners with long-term residence who meet good character and integration requirements.At least 6 months processing; requires 5 of the last 8 years in Ghana, including 12 continuous months immediately before applying (Act 591 Section 11).Naturalization Form 5: GH₵7,758 (~USD 620 / GBP 490 / RMB 4,500 as of early 2025, per Ministry of Interior).
+Additional fees apply for police/medical clearances and legal support.
+Always verify the current rate against the Bank of Ghana.Application Form 5 and Sponsor Form 14, continuous residence proof, tax clearance, police report, business/employment records, passportMinistry of Interior (Accra) / Ghana Immigration ServiceGhana Immigration Service

-AdoptionChild under 16 adopted by a Ghanaian automatically becomes a Ghanaian citizen.Immediate upon legal adoption orderLegal adoption costs (varies by jurisdiction)Adoption order, child’s birth certificate, Ghanaian parent’s proof of citizenshipHigh Court of Ghana (for adoption), registration at Births & Deaths RegistryMinistry of Justice
+AdoptionChild under 16 adopted by a Ghanaian citizen automatically becomes a Ghanaian citizen.Immediate upon legal adoption orderLegal adoption costs vary by jurisdictionAdoption order, child’s birth certificate, Ghanaian parent’s proof of citizenshipHigh Court of Ghana (for adoption), registration at Births and Deaths RegistryMinistry of Justice

 For the latest requirements and fees, visit the Ghana Immigration Service and the Ministry of Interior.